VikasSinghRajput0/laravel-10-skeleton/README.md

     -   Intervention Image: Version 2.7 or higher for image manipulation.
 -   Laravel Framework: Version 10.22.0 or higher, which is the Laravel framework itself.
 -   Composer version 2.2.5
+-   PostgreSQL version: 16.0

 -   Prerequisites:
+    TuueEiityNdwo7dUwRNLMihojY2zC5R
     PHP: Ensure that you have PHP 8.1 or a higher version installed on your system.

 Composer: You need Composer, a PHP dependency manager, installed on your system.
 You can download and install it from the official Composer website: https://getcomposer.org/download/